FPGAtestbed/fpga.github.io/docs/installed_software.md

 ### Intel Quartus

 The Intel Quartus toolchain providesthe Quartus Prime Design Software, along with the high level synthesis (HLS) compiler, the OpenCL framework, and other tools.
-Loading the intelFPGA_pro module will configure the system to utilise these.
+Loading the quartus module will configure the system to utilise these.

 | Software  | Version | Notes | Module name |
 | ------------- | ------------- | ------------- | ------------- |